A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Experimental Study

-Table \ref{tab:feasible_instances} summarizes the feasibility of instances and solutions under various travel time assumptions. \revnew{For stochastic travel times, column \textit{Travel Times} also denotes the quantile $\gamma$ used for the workforce feasibility constraints (\ref{model:workerconstr_aggregated_mp}) and (\ref{model:workerconstr_disaggregated_mp}).} For each type of travel time, column ``\#Feas." contains the number of instances for which the master problem (\ref{model:obj_disaggregated_mp})--(\ref{model:lambda_binary_disaggregated_mp}) is feasible, assuming the respective travel times.
-Furthermore, column ``\#Alpha-feas." denotes the number of instances for which the solutions satisfy the desired service level $\alpha$ for each task.
+Table \ref{tab:feasible_instances} summarizes the feasibility of instances and solutions under various travel time assumptions. \revnew{Each row corresponds to one of the 11 travel time assumptions and corresponding solutions, as elaborated on at the beginning of this section}. \revnew{Recall that the proposed model requires two types of stochastic information, namely the travel time distributions \revnew{for each combination of time bin and arcs}, and the workforce travel time quantile $\gamma$.
+While the former is used to compute objective function values and ensure feasibility with respect to the chance constraints (\ref{chance_constraint}) and (\ref{finish_at_lf_v}), the latter controls the duration for which workers are occupied in the model and ensures the satisfaction of the workforce constraints (\ref{model:workerconstr_aggregated_mp}) and (\ref{model:workerconstr_disaggregated_mp}).\\ Columns `Obj.fctn', `Workforce cons', and `Chance cons.' of Table \ref{tab:feasible_instances} describe the travel time information used to compute objective values, to ensure satisfaction of the workforce constraints, and to satisfy the chance constraints, respectively. } For each type of travel time and each workforce travel time quantile, column `\#Feas.' contains the number of \revnew{model-feasible} instances.
+Furthermore, column `\#$\alpha$-feas.' denotes the number of instances for which the solutions satisfy the desired service level $\alpha$ for each task.
 This requirement is equivalent to satisfying constraint (\ref{chance_constraint}).
-Column ``\#LFe-feas." serves a similar purpose and contains the number of instances whose solutions guarantee no delays beyond extended latest finish times.
+Column `\#$LF_e$-feas.' serves a similar purpose and contains the number of instances whose solutions guarantee no delays beyond extended latest finish times.
 This corresponds to satisfying equality (\ref{finish_at_lf_v}).
-Finally, column ``\#Stoch.-feas." contains the number of instances for which the solutions are feasible with respect to the prescribed requirements regarding both service levels and maximum delays.
-This is equivalent to fulfilling constraints (\ref{chance_constraint}) and (\ref{finish_at_lf_v}) simultaneously. \revnew{Only 30 out of 720 best-case travel time solutions} satisfy the desired service level for all tasks, while only \revnew{25 solutions} are feasible with respect to both service level and maximum delay constraints.
-When median travel times are assumed, around \revnew{40\% of all solutions} guarantee the desired service level and fulfill the maximum delay requirement (\ref{finish_at_lf_v}).
-Thus, if deterministic travel times are assumed, it is likely that either tasks are delayed with a probability of more than $1-\alpha$ or large delays of more than 10 minutes can not be prevented, ultimately leading to frequent delays of multiple aircraft. \revnew{Moreover, it can be observed that a decreasing value for $\gamma$ only slightly increases the number of feasible instances.
-Hence, planning workforce availability in constraints (\ref{model:workerconstr_aggregated_mp}) and (\ref{model:workerconstr_disaggregated_mp}) using a quantile $\gamma\in(0,1)$ rather than worst-case travel times does not appear to have a significant impact on instance feasibility.
-Instead, instance infeasibility appears to be caused mainly by the service level constraints (\ref{chance_constraint}) and the presence of latest finish times (\ref{finish_at_lf_v}).}\\
+Finally, column `\#Stoch.-feas.' contains the \revnew{number of instances with stochastic-feasible solutions}.
+This is equivalent to fulfilling constraints (\ref{chance_constraint}) and (\ref{finish_at_lf_v}) simultaneously. \revnew{Note that the values in the latter three columns are derived by applying each solution to each scenario and validating the satisfaction of the respective constraint(s).
+In contrast, the entries in column \#Feas. do not depend on the simulation results}.
+Only \revnew{16} out of 720 best-case travel time solutions satisfy the desired service level for all tasks, while only \revnew{13} solutions are feasible with respect to service level and maximum delay constraints.
+When median travel times are assumed, \revnew{246 out of 647, i.e.,} around 38\% of all solutions guarantee the desired service level and fulfill the maximum delay requirement (\ref{finish_at_lf_v}).
+Thus, if deterministic travel times are assumed, it is likely that either tasks are delayed with a probability of more than $1-\alpha$ or large delays of more than 10 minutes can occur, ultimately leading to frequent delays of multiple aircraft.
+Moreover, it can be observed that a decreasing value for $\gamma$ only slightly increases the number of \revnew{model-}feasible instances.
+Hence, planning workforce availability in constraints (\ref{model:workerconstr_aggregated_mp}) and (\ref{model:workerconstr_disaggregated_mp}) using a quantile $\gamma\in[0,1]$ rather than worst-case travel times does not have a significant impact on \revnew{model-}feasibility.
+Instead, \revnew{model-}infeasibility is caused mainly by the service level constraints (\ref{chance_constraint}) and the presence of latest finish times (\ref{finish_at_lf_v}). \revnew{At the same time, a decreasing value of $\gamma$ significantly reduces the number of instances whose solutions satisfy both the minimum service level (\ref{chance_constraint}) as well as maximum delays (\ref{finish_at_lf_v}), \revnew{as can be seen in column `\#Stoch.-feas'}.
+Therefore, reducing the quantile level $\gamma$ results in a trade-off between increasing model-feasibility and more frequent violation of service levels and maximum delays.
+Hence, if the satisfaction of the latter two properties is of utmost importance, using worst-case travel times in the workforce constraints appears to be an appropriate choice.}\\